brutopolis/buxu/README.md

 ## Types

-- `$variable` = args that starts with $, can be anything, everything in bruter is a variable.
+- `$variable` = args that starts with $, can be anything, everything in bruter is stored as a variable and can be modified.

 - `number` = args that starts with 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 or -

+- `boolean` = args that are true or false

 - `string` = args delimited by backticks(`) and anything else that doesnt match the other types

 ## Usage

 - argless functions: